-- 1.6.2.1 The laboratory shall document each initial DOC in a manner such that the following information is readily available for each affected employee: - a) analyst(s) involved in preparation and/or analysis; - b) matrix; - c) organism(s); - d) identification of method(s) performed; - e) identification of laboratory-specific SOP used for analysis, including revision number; - f) date(s) of analysis; - g) summary of analyses, including information outlined in Section 1.6.2.2.c. - 1.6.2.2 If the method or regulation does not specify an initial DOC, the following procedure is acceptable.
-It is the responsibility of the laboratory to document that other approaches to initial DOC are adequate. - a) The target organism(s) shall be diluted in a volume of clean quality system matrix (a sample in which no target organisms or interferences are present at concentrations that will impact the results of a specific method).
-This matrix shall be sterile phosphate or sterile peptone solution buffered water unless specified by the manufacturer.
+- 1.6.2.1 The laboratory shall document each initial DOC in a manner such that the following information is readily available for each affected employee: - a) analyst(s) involved in preparation and/or analysis: - b) matrix; - c) organism(s); - d) identification of method(s) performed; - e) identification of laboratory-specific SOP used for analysis, including revision number; - f) date(s) of analysis; - g) summary of analyses, including information outlined in Section 1.6.2.2.c. - 1.6.2.2 If the method or regulation does not specify an initial DOC, the following procedure is acceptable.
+It is the responsibility of the laboratory to document that other approaches to initial DOC are adequate. - a) The target organism(s) shall be diluted in a volume of sterile elean quality system matrix (a sample in which no target organisms or interferences are present at concentrations that will impact the results of a specific method).
+This When required by method, the diluent matrix shall be sterile phosphate or sterile peptone solution buffered water and/or sterile peptone water unless specified by the manufacturer.
 Prepare at least four (4) aliquots at the concentration specified, or if unspecified, to the countable range for plate methods or working range for most probable number (MPN) type methods. - At least four (4) aliquots shall be prepared and analyzed according to the method either concurrently or over a period of days. - c) Using all of the results, convert these results to logarithmic values, then calculate the mean recovery and standard deviation of the log converted results in the appropriate reporting units for each organism of interest.
-When it is not possible to determine mean and standard deviations, such as for presence/absence, the laboratory shall assess performance against established and documented criteria. - d) For qualitative tests, acceptable performance in a blind study, either internally or externally generated, may be used to meet this Standard, provided that the study consists of a minimum of a blank, a negative culture, and a positive culture for each target organism or metabolite (e.g. b-glucuronidase in E. coli.). - e) Compare the information from c) above to the corresponding acceptance criteria for precision and accuracy in the method (if applicable) or in laboratory-generated acceptance criteria (if there are not established mandatory criteria).
-If all parameters meet the acceptance criteria, the analysis of actual samples may begin.
-If any one of the parameters does not meet the acceptance criteria, the performance is unacceptable for that parameter. - f) When one or more of the tested parameters fail at least one of the acceptance criteria, the analyst shall proceed according to i) or ii) below. - Locate and correct the source of the problem and repeat the initial DOC for all parameters of interest beginning with b) above. - ii) Repeat the initial DOC for all parameters that failed to meet criteria.
+When it is not possible to determine mean and standard deviations, such as for presence/absence, the laboratory shall assess performance against established and documented criteria. - d) For qualitative tests, acceptable performance in a blind study, either internally or externally generated, may be used to meet this Standard, provided that the study consists of a minimum of a blank, a negative culture, and a positive culture for each target organism or metabolite (e.g. b-glucuronidase in E. coli.).